 Summary: Educational modules for the curricula of universities, higher education and training institutions on climate change in urban areas.
 These modules provide an overview of theory and concepts of climate change including mitigation, adaptation, risk and vulnerability, and demonstrate how climate change is a key issue in urban areas.
-Each of the seven modules includes PowerPoint slides, lecture notes, syllabus and reading lists.
+Each of the seven modules includes PowerPoint slides, lecture notes, syllabi and reading lists.
+Building Urban Climate Resilience for South-Eastern Africa project. © UN-Habitat

 Challenges addressed: The Cities and Climate Change Academy addresses the challenges facing cities and towns around climate mitigation and adaptation, water, mobility, energy and housing.
-What UN-Habitat can offer: When applying these modules in capacity-building contexts, UN-Habitat can draw upon a wealth of on-the-ground experience from cities in developing countries to flesh out and update this content.
-UN-Habitat can also provide relevant information on global frameworks and city networks such as the Global Covenant of Mayors.
-The academy is available entirely online making it accessible to people around the world and especially during remote considerations related to COVID-19.
-The online module list is as follows: - Module 1: Theory and Concepts of Climate Change and Cities - Module 2: The Practice of Urban Climate Change Adaptation and Mitigation - · Module 3: Planning for Climate Change - Module 4: Climate Change and Urban Water Cycle Management - Module 5: Climate Change and Urban Energy - Module 6: Climate Change and Urban Mobility - Module 7: Climate Change and Shelter & Housing Duration of support: These resources can be used freely online by local governments and university educators at a time of their choice.
+What UN-Habitat can offer.
+When applying these modules in capacity-building contexts, UN-Habitat can draw on a wealth of on-the-ground experience from cities in developing countries to flesh out and update this content.
+UN-Habitat can also provide relevant information on global frameworks and city networks such as the Global Covenant of Mayors for Climate & Energy.
+The academy is available entirely online, making it accessible to people around the world in the pandemic context.
+The online module list is as follows: - Module 1: Theory and Concepts of Climate Change and Cities - Module 2: The Practice of Urban Climate Change Adaptation and Mitigation - · Module 3: Planning for Climate Change - Module 4: Climate Change and Urban Water Cycle Management - · Module 5: Climate Change and Urban Energy - · Module 6: Climate Change and Urban Mobility - · Module 7: Climate Change and Shelter & Housing Duration of support: These resources can be used freely online by local governments and university educators at a time of their choice.

-Key ideas from the kick off workshop

-STRENGHTEN

 Flooding of buildings near the Ping River in Thailand © Shutterstock.